Blog

 In Colorado, the standard commission approved contract created by the Colorado Department of Real Estate is fairly balanced and protects both parties.
 Some buyers use their own custom contracts that heavily favor the buyer and include broad escape clauses.

-And one factor that’s often overlooked is simply whether the buyer is helpful, transparent, and professional.
+One factor that is often overlooked is simply whether the buyer is helpful, transparent, and professional.
 The process should feel clear and straightforward, not confusing or pressured.

 One of the biggest misconceptions about cash buyers is that they simply throw out low offers hoping someone accepts.